 Exposure to this gas can cause chest pain, coughing, shortness of breath, nausea and irritation to your eyes, nose or throat.
 It can even cause pneumonia and fluid in the lungs.

 The active ingredient in chlorine bleach is sodium hypochlorite, which is found in many disinfectants as well as household bleach, according to the Washington State Department of Health.
 So, if a cleaning product says “sodium hypochlorite” or “bleach” on its label, do not mix it with ammonia.

 Ammonia may be found in glass and window cleaners as well as paint (both interior and exterior).
 If you are uncertain whether such a product contains ammonia, be safe and don’t use it with bleach.

 Never mix chlorine bleach and acids

-When the chlorine bleach combines with an acid it can create another dangerous substance, chlorine gas.
+When chlorine bleach combines with an acid, it can create another dangerous substance, chlorine gas.
 The Washington State Department of Health warns: